128technology/docs/docs/intro_installation_azure.md

 ### Load the template

-Once the term of use and privacy policy have been accepted click on the tab "Plan", the templates available will be listed.
+After the Terms of Use and the Privacy Policy have been accepted, select the **Plan** tab.
+The available templates are listed there.

-Click on the desired template, a new tab will be opened in the browser which will redirect you to its form.
+When you select a template, a new tab opens in the browser that redirects you to the template.

 :::important
 As an additional note and only applicable when the chosen image is the 128T Networking Platform, please be aware of the following conditions before using any of its templates: